game design:

 On-Rails Introductions

-Limited movement or options to ensure learning in stages.
+Greatly limited movement or options to ensure learning in gradual stages.
 Similar to "Scripted Actions" but even more controlled and feels like passively watching a movie where the player character automatically goes through most actions.
+It is almost a cut-scene but with some ability to interact.

 Integrated & Implicit Teaching